1994 Pacific hurricane season: Hurricane Ileana

 A disturbance that was part of the Intertropical Convergence Zone developed several centers of circulation.
 After it organized, it separated from the ITCZ and became Tropical Depression Eleven-E on August 10 while the system was about 690 mi south-southeast of the southern tip of the Baja California Peninsula.
 It was upgraded to Tropical Storm Ileana at the second advisory, at the same time as John, the next storm.
 An eye appeared, and Ileana became a hurricane on August 12.
 It began weakening almost immediately thereafter, as it passed over cooler waters and encountered increasing wind shear.
 Ileana was a tropical storm on August 13, and the next day it was a dissipating swirl low-level clouds located about 520 mi west of Punta Eugenia.
-Although Ileana paralleled the coast of Mexico, watches and warnings were not issued because winds of tropical storm-force were not expected to affect land.
-No one was killed and there was no damage reported in association with this cyclone.

 Hurricane John

 Tropical Depression Ten-E formed on August 11 south of Mexico.
 It headed generally westward, and was upgraded into a tropical storm twelve hours after it formed and was named John.
 John fluctuated in strength as it headed west, always managing to stay at tropical storm strength.
 On August 20, steady intensification began, and John was a major hurricane when it entered the central Pacific.
 It continued westward, reaching Category 5 intensity on August 23.
 It passed around 245 mi south of Hawaii, and passed just north of Johnston Atoll on August 26.
 John stayed at hurricane intensity until it crossed the dateline on August 28, becoming a typhoon of the 1994 Pacific typhoon season.
 After weakening into a tropical storm, John recurved, looped, and recurved again.
 It reintensified, and was a hurricane when it recrossed the dateline to reenter the central Pacific.
 John headed north-northeast until it went extratropical on September 10, thirty one days after it formed.

 Ahead of the hurricane, the 1100 people at Johnston Atoll evacuated.
 On the atoll, John caused $15 million (1994 USD; $ USD) in damage.
-No deaths were reported.
 Other than on Johnston, Hurricane John had minor effects in Hawaii.
 Its remnants also affected Alaska.

 Hurricane John was the longest lasting, until it was surpassed by Cyclone Freddy in 2023 and farthest traveling tropical cyclone on Earth in recorded history.
 It is also one of six tropical cyclones to exist in all three North Pacific Ocean tropical cyclone basins, and one of the few tropical cyclones to cross the International Dateline more than once.